 - Alipiri is 5 KM away from Tirupati Bus Stand.

-- Due to the construction work going on , it will be open for public from 6 AM to 2 PM.
+- It will be open for public from 4 AM to 10 PM.

 - TTD Free buses will be available from Tirupati Railway Station / Srinivasam Complex.